KaoticFocus/IHC/FIX_LOCALHOST_REDIRECT.md

 1. Clear your browser cache
 2. Try signing in with Google again
-3. You should now be redirected to your Netlify URL (or localhost if testing locally)
+3. You should now be redirected to your Netlify URL

 ---